Modi, Xi look to patch up India-China ties | Malay Mail

-MAHABALIPURAM, Oct 11 — Chinese President Xi Jinping arrived in India today for an “informal” seaside summit with Prime Minister Narendra Modi aimed at mending relations between the historically prickly Asian giants after sharp words over Kashmir.
+MAHABALIPURAM, Oct 12 — Chinese President Xi Jinping and his Indian host Prime Minister Narendra Modi pledged at an informal summit to cooperate against “radicalisation”, India said late yesterday, after the Asian giants with historically prickly ties had exchanged sharp words over Kashmir.

-China was irked by India’s August move to split Jammu and Kashmir in two because it will make the state’s Ladakh region — part of which is claimed by Beijing — a separate Indian administrative territory.
+The seaside meeting aimed at mending relations after India irked China by its splitting of Jammu and Kashmir state into two in August.
+The decision will also make the area's Ladakh region ― part of which is claimed by Beijing ― a separate Indian administrative territory.

-India meanwhile has been enraged by China’s diplomatic backing for Pakistan, which controls a much larger part of Kashmir.
+India in turn has been enraged by China's diplomatic backing for Pakistan, which controls a much larger part of the disputed Muslim-majority Kashmir region.

+But at their talks yesterday, the leaders acknowledged a common challenge, Indian Foreign Secretary Vijay Gokhale said.

+“Both leaders said that these were large countries and that radicalisation was a matter of concern to both, and that both would work together to see that radicalisation and terrorism did not affect the fabric of our multicultural, multi-ethnic, multi-religious societies”, Gokhale told reporters.

 Part of Beijing's Belt and Road infrastructure mega-programme is planned in Pakistan-administered Kashmir, and Xi held talks with Prime Minister Imran Khan in Beijing just two days before meeting Modi.